Caryocolum pullatella

-Caryocolum pullatella is a moth of the family Gelechiidae.
-It is found in Austria, Italy, Denmark, Poland, Estonia, Latvia, Norway, Sweden, Finland, Ukraine, Russia, Japan, Alaska, Canada and the northern United States, south to Arizona in the west.
+Caryocolum pullatella is a species of moth in the family Gelechiidae.
+It is found in Europe (Austria, Italy, Denmark, Poland, Estonia, Latvia, Norway, Sweden, Finland, Ukraine, Russia), Japan, and in North America (Canada, United States), south to Arizona in the west.

 The length of the forewings is 5-6.5 mm.
 Adults have been recorded on wing from mid-May to mid-October, probably in one generation per year.